Gent Belgium is Gorgeous

 Gent, also known as Ghent, was on our way to our friends.
 See my blog

-Once outside the grey clouds start to leak tiny droplets in us as we walk past the 500 year old church and over the canal bridge to the medieval centre of the historical section of the city.
+Once outside the grey clouds start to leak tiny droplets in us as we walk past the 500-year-old church and over the canal bridge to the medieval center of the historical section of the city.

 Cuberdons, known as “Gent noses” or “Gentse neuzen” because of their cone-shaped appearance.
-These purple or black sweets are a Belgium speciality and are made of a concentration of jam / marmalade.
-Purple is most famous, but we are told there are other fruit flavours too.
-You’ll find they are chewy and gummy, with a syrup or jelly like centre.
+These purple or black sweets are a Belgium specialty and are made of a concentration of jam/marmalade.
+Purple is most famous, but we are told there are other fruit flavors too.
+You’ll find they are chewy and gummy, with a syrup or jelly-like center.
 So as we are true explorers, we like to try what is new and we buy a bag of them – a small 150 gm bag is three Euros.

 We are greeted by a knight and Explorason loves this!

 Inside is spectacular and we wonder how the stonework was completed.

 Opposite the castle is the Neptune building.
 Look at the detail on this.

 We head to an interesting old building and meat hangs from the ceiling – some kind of market/restaurant maybe?